scandio/troba/README.md

 troba
 =====

-troba is a easy to use and extensible PHP (5.4) entity and query manager based on PDO
+troba is a easy to use and extensible PHP (5.4) entity and query manager based on PDO.

 ## Set up troba

+You can install troba via composer.
+Or you download it.

 Here's an example:
 ```php